-This Autumn, four-year-olds across England will be assessed within a few weeks of starting school.
-Instead of learning all that school has to offer, they will be given test questions in English and maths.
+This Autumn, four-year-olds across England will be tested within a few weeks of starting school.
+Instead of learning all that school has to offer, they will sit questions in English and maths.
 As baseline assessment rolls out, test results will be used to judge schools against each each other.

 The government hasn’t produced any evidence that four-year-olds can be reliably tested.
 And how can it?
 Anyone who has – or works with – four-year-olds knows that one size most definitely doesn’t fit all.
 Small children develop social and cognitive skills at very different rates and every day will give a different snap-shot of their abilities.